 Alexander Malcomson apparently lost substantial funds in his futile attempt to manufacture Aerocars but his coal business prospered.
 Later, he went into the building supply business in Detroit.
 When he died at age 59 in Ann Arbor in the mid-1920s, he left an estate that was worth about 26 million in 2011 dollars.

 It would be very nice to see an historical plaque affixed to the outside of this building telling visitors of its historic significance.
 For more that forty years, Hudson was a major manufacturers of very useful, but not particularly innovative, cars and a few trucks.
+So far as I know the architect who helped designed this factory, William Malcolmson, was no relative of Alexander Malcolmson.

 Date of Construction: 1906